justtony12/Pixelgram/README.md

 # Pixelgram

 This application is a simple pixelart creator made with React, react-redux and thunk.
-In this app you can create your own pixelart and export it, you can also connect it to a backend database and sheare your work online.
+In this app you can create your own pixelart and export it as a PNG or JPEG file.
+You can also connect it to a backend database and sheare your work online.
 This repo only contains the frontend portion of the project however, you can find the backend API at https://github.com/justtony12/backendAPI.git.

 ## Installation